Tapering the Annual Pension Allowance for High Earners

 Let’s take an example:

 Steve is the sole shareholder/director of his building company.
-He has taxable income of £100,000 and pays an employer pension contribution of £60,000.
+He has a taxable income of £190,000 and pays an employer pension contribution of £60,000.

-His adjusted income is £160,000 so it looks as if his annual allowance will be tapered as he clearly has adjusted income of over £150,000.
-However, to work out his threshold income we don’t include the employer contribution so his threshold income is £100,000 and the taper does not apply after all.
+His adjusted income is £250,000, so it looks as if his annual allowance will be tapered, as this is clearly over £240,000.
+However, to work out his threshold income, we don’t include the employer contribution, so his threshold income is £190,000, and the taper does not apply after all.

 Grab the resources you need!

 If you’re studying for your CII R04 exam, and you’re wanting to give yourself an edge on exam day, grab our free taster to try out one of Brand Financial Training’s resources for yourself.
-Click the link to download the R04 mock paper taster now!
+Click the link to download the R04 calculation workbook taster now!